Petrol scarcity: IPMAN meeting deadlocked

 Uche Usim, Abuja

-An all-night meeting of Independent Petroleum Marketers Association of Nigeria (IPMAN) in Abuja, ended in a deadlock, Thursday as members could not fashion out a definite strategy to tackle the three-month old crisis that has disrupted commercial activities in Abuja and other parts of the country.
+An all-night meeting of the Independent Petroleum Marketers Association of Nigeria (IPMAN), in Abuja, has ended in a deadlock as members could not fashion out a definite strategy on how to tackle the three-month old crisis that has horribly disrupted commercial activities, in the Federal Capital Territory, and other parts of the country.

-Since no resolution was reached, the union cancelled the post-meeting press conference earlier scheduled to hold at Madugu Hotels in Jabi, Abuja, yesterday by 9am.
+Since no resolution was reached, the union cancelled the post-meeting press conference earlier scheduled to hold at Madugu Hotels, in Jabi, Abuja this morning by 9am.

-However, Ogefila did not indicate whether the meeting continues today (yesterday) or not and has not taken his call as at the time of filing this report.
+However, Ogefila did not indicate whether the meeting continues, on Thursday or not and has not taken his call as at the time of filing this report.

 There is also the petrol diversion allegation levelled against IPMAN and depot owners by the NNPC.

-While the two bodies have vehemently denied the allegation, they insist the NNPC as a sole importer lacks the capacity and capability to meet local consumption since IPMAN and depot owners control about 75 per cent of the warehousing facilities nationwide.
+While the two bodies have vehemently denied the scathing allegation, they insist the NNPC as a sole importer lacks the capacity and capability of meeting the local consumption since IPMAN and depot owners control about 75 per cent of the warehousing facilities nationwide.

 More so, with the landing cost of petrol pegged at N171.40k, stakeholders say selling at N145/litre was impossible as it is tantamount to committing business suicide.